The Kia EV6 Demonstrates the Problems With Pop-Out Door Handles

 According to Kia Features & Functions Videos, the 2022 Kia EV6’s pop-out door handles work through a multi-step process.
 First, you have to push the engraved button in the center of the handle to unlock the door.
 Next, press one side of the handle, causing the other side to pop out.
 Finally, pull the handle to open the door.

-Though completing those steps might seem to be less efficient than pressing a button on a key fob and pulling the door handle, some car enthusiasts think the benefits of a smoother look and more aerodynamic vehicle outweigh the hassle.
-But it really boils down to a personal preference.
+Though completing those steps might seem less efficient than pressing a button on a key fob and pulling the door handle, some car enthusiasts think the benefits of a smoother look and more aerodynamic vehicle outweigh the hassle.
+But it boils down to a personal preference.

 Owners have taken to KIA EV Forums to discuss their opinions — and vent frustration — regarding the Kia EV6’s pop-out door handles.
 One commenter complains that the handles are difficult to find at night.
 When the sun is bright, there’s usually no issue spotting them.
 But at night, you practically need a flashlight to find the handle.